If you’re a lover of flowers, it’s a great time to start planting seeds for a garden filled with blooms.

 No matter where you call home, you can start planting flower seeds for pops of color, plenty of blooms and lots of fringe benefits.

-If your area has snow on the ground, you can at least feel the stirrings of the coming spring.
+If your area has snow on the ground or frost remains a concern, you can at least feel the stirrings of the coming spring.
 So start your flower seeds indoors.
 In other areas, sprinkle flower seeds outside in containers, flower beds or raised gardens.

 Besides color and cheer, a garden filled with flowers brings pollinators to your outdoor space.
 In turn, you’ll have plenty of flower power all season long.